detherminal/gem/README.md

 # Gem - Gift Easily Monero
 ![Example](./assets/example.jpg)

-Gem is a program that generates Monero paper wallets for gifting and tipping.
+Gem is a GUI app that generates Monero paper wallets for gifting and tipping.
 It's name is abbreviation of "Gift Easily Monero".

 # Building